 Here are some of the clinical trial programs that are currently investigating Moderna COVID-19 Vaccine.

-Study 2 is an ongoing Phase 2, randomized, observer-blind, placebo-controlled, dose-confirmation study to evaluate the safety, reactogenicity, and immunogenicity of the Moderna COVID-19 Vaccine in participants 18 years of age and older.
+Study 6 is a Phase 2/3 open-label study to evaluate the immunogenicity, safety, and reactogenicity of Moderna COVID-19 Vaccine, Bivalent in participants 18 years of age and older.

 - Study evaluation is ongoing